 - The applicants must pay the fee for registration or renewal in a manner that is coherent with the SEBI regulations

-- The applicants must fulfil the capital adequacy requirements encoded in regulation 7 of SEBI provisions all the times after the grant of the certificate until its expiry.
+- The applicants must fulfill the capital adequacy requirements encoded in regulation 7 of SEBI provisions all the time after the grant of the certificate until its expiry.

 - It shall also take necessary actions for redressal of grievances of the investors in a time span of one month and subsequently inform the Board about the important details of complaints like a number, etc. and the manner in which they have been tackled.

 - It shall also comply with the regulations depicted under the Act in response to the activities carried out by it while working as a registrar to an issue or share transfer agent.

 10. Procedure, in Case, Registration is not Granted